thanpolas/degenking/README.md

 -   **v1.0.0** , _TBD_
     -   Implemented multi-chain functionality on all queries.
 Chain will be determined based on the `chainId` property passed as the provider object.
     -   Added new function `getAddresses()` to get the appropriate addresses constants module.
-    -   All heroes fetched from the blockchain will now have a new property `chainId` to indicate their current position in realms.
+    -   All heroes fetched from the blockchain will now have new properties:
+        -   `chainId` {number} The chain id the hero is at.
+        -   `realm` {string} The DFK Realm, one of "SD" or "CV".
+        -   `networkName` {string} Network the hero is on, one of "Harmony" or "DFKN".
     -   Added the `chainIdToNetwork(chainId)` helper
     -   **Breaking Changes**
         -   Signatures of all blockchain querying functions have changed, now require chainId definition.